Does breastfeeding make you tired? Or is it just your regular, run-of-the-mill postpartum fatigue?

 7. Stay on top of your nutrition

-Although vitamin supplements are great, they can’t substitute a healthy postpartum diet.
+Although vitamin supplements such as Emergen-C during breastfeeding are great, they can’t substitute a healthy postpartum diet.
 And with a new baby at home, it’s not surprising for parents to order take-out more frequently than usual because they simply don’t have time to cook.
 Still, for the sake of your health, you should try to eat as healthy as possible.

 While you’re nursing, you’re going to need to consume more calories than before you were pregnant.
 The Centers for Disease Control and Prevention (CDC) recommend eating 2,300 to 2,500 kilocalories per day, but this is just a general guideline for women who are nursing.